kencormack/FTM-400XDR-exports/README.md

 - Aviation-related frequencies (including the Goodyear Blimp, Kent State University Airport, Akron Municipal Airport, Akron-Canton Regional Airport, Cleveland-Hopkins International Airport, and General Aviation AM & FM Frequencies)
 - VHF Marine Frequencies
 - North American Railroad Frequencies

+As I am located in the Akron area of Northeast Ohio, USA, several of the frequencies (such as the airports) are relevant only to this area.
+The "comments" columns in the files should adequately describe everything here, should you want to help yourself to any pieces/parts of these files.